-An Exhibitor Appointed Contractor (EAC) is any contractor other than an Official Contractor that provides a service to an Exhibitor within his exhibit space.
-EAC’s are independent contractors hired by exhibiting companies to perform services such as labor to build or dismantle their booth, booth supervision, booth design, independent display companies, delivery personnel, technicians, models, photographers, computer technicians, ANY SERVICE in your booth.
-It is the Exhibitor's responsibility to advise its Exhibitor Appointed Contractor (EAC) of all of the following.
+An Exhibitor Appointed Contractor (EAC) is any contractor other than an Official IBS Contractor that provides a service to an Exhibitor within the exhibit hall.
+EAC’s are independent contractors hired by exhibiting companies to perform services such as labor to build or dismantle their booth, booth supervision, booth design, independent display companies, delivery personnel, models, photographers, computer technicians, any SERVICE in your booth.

-NOTE: If you use a designated Official IBS Contractor to provide services in your booth, you do NOT need to submit an EAC request.
-An EAC will be granted access to the exhibit floor ONLY if the EAC Request Form and Certificate of Insurance have been received and approved by NAHB.
+NOTE: An EAC will be granted access to the exhibit floor ONLY if the EAC Request Form and Certificate of Insurance (COI) have been received and approved by NAHB.
 There will be no exceptions.
 Questions regarding EAC's should be directed to Bernadette Coe at firstname.lastname@example.org.